Opportunity for Babies:

 Pediatrics, in their 2005 Statement Breastfeeding and the Use of

-Human Milk, documents "diverse and compelling advantages
+Human Milk, documents "diverse and compelling advantages for

-advantages include health, nutritional, immunological, developmental,
+include health, nutritional, immunological, developmental,

-psychological, social, economic and environmental
+psychological, social, economic and environmental benefits".
+They

-then, while adding suitable complementary foods, continuing for "at least the first
+suitable complementary foods, continuing for "at least the first

 year and beyond for as long as mutually desired by mother and

 Likewise, the Australian